bdastur/notes/aws/advanced_networking.md

 * Flow log data is stored in Amazon cloudwatch logs.
 * You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
-* You can tag flow llogs.
+* You can tag flow logs.
 * After you have created a flow log you cannot change it's configuration.

 ### Global Accelerator: